The Succulent Plant Page goes to Families of Succulent Plants goes to

 Named for: Dorothea Schwantes, mother of Prof. G. Schwantes + Greek: Anthos = flower

-A genus with 6 species of fleshy trailing to erect annuals with solitary, large, brightly coloured flowers, usually with dark centres.
+A genus with 6 species of fleshy trailing to erect succulent annuals with solitary, large, brightly coloured flowers, usually with dark centres.

 Native to the Winter rainfall areas of South Africa including Namaqualand, North and Western Cape.
 As annuals, Dorotheanthus species would not usually be seen in succulent plant shows, but their bright flowers would be welcome in the garden.